Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Customization and personalization don’t usually lead to bad QR codes, but overdoing it can.
 Adding too many designs and straying from the standard look of QR codes can make it unreadable to scanners.

 This is especially the case when you use unique patterns for your QR code data modules.
-While these can catch people’s attention, the data within can be difficult to unlock because of its unorthodox design.
+While these can catch people’s attention, the data within can be difficult to unlock due to its unconventional design.

 Poor QR code placement